 | Netflix (medium quality) | 0.7-1 GB | Very high |

-What to do when it runs out
+What to do when you run out

 Tips to make your data last longer